A documentary about Omara Portuondo will be screened for the first time in the world in New York

 At the age of ninety, the Cuban singer has been a driving force behind Afro-Cuban music for more than half a century.

-“In the face of racism, misogyny, revolution and political disagreements, Amara has used her music to connect with fans around the world in profound, sometimes unexpected ways, pushing boundaries while celebrating the spirit of her beloved Cuba,” she points out. notice.
+“In the face of racism, misogyny, revolution, and political controversies, Amara has used her music to connect with fans around the world in profound, sometimes unexpected ways, pushing boundaries while celebrating the spirit of her beloved Cuba,” the.. notice notes.

-In 2019, Portondo received a Latin Grammy for Lifetime Achievement for her contributions to Latin America and world music.
+In 2019, Portuondo was awarded an award Latin Grammy To the track for his contributions to Latin American and world music.

-to record BuildingThe director followed the singer through Mexico City, Tokyo, New York and Havana and interviewed world-renowned musicians such as Diego El Segala, Roberto Fonseca and Arturo O’Farrell, as a platform to tell her life story.
+To record “Omara,” the director followed the singer through Mexico City, Tokyo, New York and Havana and interviewed world-renowned musicians such as Diego SegalaAnd Roberto Fonseca And Arturo O’FarrellAs a platform he tells his life story.

-Audiences will know the circumstances of his birth into the bosom of a biracial family, made up of a Spanish aristocratic mother and a father who was a baseball player (Bartolo Portondo), as well as his path to becoming a dancer at 17 years old.
-The world famous Tropicana nightclub.
+The audience will know the circumstances of his birth into a biracial family, made up of an aristocratic Spanish mother and a father who was a baseball player (Bartolo Portondo), as well as his path to becoming a dancer at the age of 17 in the world famous Cabaret Tropicana.

-In her mid-twenties, she was one of Cuba’s most popular young stars as part of the women’s singing group Cuarteto d’Aida, on constant tours, and as the opening act for Nat King Cole.
+In her mid-twenties, she was one of the most popular young stars in Cuba as part of the female vocal group.
+Dida Quartet, on ongoing tours and as an opening act for Nat King Cole.

-Portuondo was already an icon before he was “rediscovered” by musician Ry Cooder, the film’s alma mater.
-Buena Vista Social Club.
+Portuondo was already an icon before the musician rediscovered it Ray Coder, alma mater from the movie A social club with a good view.

 Perez will also present a second film at the festival, the documentary also in its world premiere.
-Once upon a time in Uganda, jointly with Katherine Zubek, the brickmaker became a Ugandan celebrity when he tried his hand at directing action films.
+Once upon a time in Uganda, in conjunction with Catherine ZubekBrickmaker became a celebrity in Uganda when he tried his hand at directing action films.

 “Professional problem solver.
 Subtly charming bacon buff.
 Gamer.
 Avid alcohol nerd.
 Music trailblazer.”